stefanoman/Practical-Machine-Learning/Practical Machine Learning Course Project.md

 ## Detection Prevalence   0.2760   0.1545   0.2442   0.1558   0.1696
 ## Balanced Accuracy      0.8982   0.7597   0.8420   0.8119   0.8553
 ```
-As seen in the confusion matrix, the accuracy of the classification tree approach was 0.7414 and the out of sample error was 'r 1-round(cmdt$overall[[1]],4)'.
+As seen in the confusion matrix, the accuracy of the classification tree approach was 0.7414 and the out of sample error was 0.2586.

 ### Random Forest with parallel cores